renehu/recruit-server/README.md

 # Recruit Server

-A Node.js backend for the Recruit Client application, developed as a personal project while expanding my full-stack web development skills.
+A Node.js backend for the Recruit application, developed as a personal project while expanding my full-stack web development skills.

 This project provides RESTful APIs, user authentication, MongoDB data management, and real-time communication using Socket.IO.
 It serves as the backend service for the Recruit Client application.